 Over the course of your professional makeup career, you’re going to work for all sorts of clients.
 Some of them will be positive and eager to trust your expertise.
 Others… well, they can be total nightmares!
 Can you tell if a client is going to be difficult right from the get-go?
 Have you noticed that she has a rude tone to her voice when she talks to you?
 Or maybe she sounds difficult to work with when you ask for more information.
 Whatever the case, you can refuse to take them on.
-That’s the beauty in being a self-employed makeup artist—you call the shots!
+That’s the beauty in becoming a freelance makeup artist—you call the shots!

 But it’s not always so black and white.
 Many of the most difficult clients seem friendly at first.
 Some might even be difficult despite having good intentions!
 Confusing?
-We thought so too!
+We thought so, too!
 That’s why we’ve come up with a guide on 4 nightmare makeup clients you’ll meet… and how to deal with them!

 Some common client types: